 Several issues arise with the use of purely quantitative methods.
-First, quantitative screens suffer from a version of the “garbage in, garbage out” problem: One-time items, such as a non-recurring gain on the sale of subsidiary, can inflate reported income, making a company seems cheaper on a the basis of P/E than it would be if the one-time gain was excluded.
-Second, even in the absence of one-time items, a cyclical business will report the highest earnings at the top of a cycle, right before income is about to decline.
-Third, cheap companies are often “cheap for a reason”, with the most obvious reason being that the company in question is a terrible business with low returns on capital.
-If a company trades at a low P/E multiple but retains earnings and reinvests them at a low rate of return, long-term shareholders are unlikely to earn a high return.
-Over time, shareholder returns converge with the return on capital at companies that retain the vast majority of earnings.
+Screens often suffer from a “garbage in, garbage out” problem: One-time items such as non-recurring gains can inflate income, making a company seem cheaper than it is really.
+Even in the absence of one-time items, a cyclical business will report the highest earnings at the top of a cycle, just before income drops off a cliff.
+Finally, cheap companies are often “cheap for a reason”, with the most obvious that a company has low returns on capital, yet keeps reinvesting cash back into the business.

-Every investor faces a practical constraint: limited time.
-If an investor had no time constraints, idea generation strategies would be much less important, as we could analyze every available idea.
+Every investor also faces a practical constraint: time.
+Without this constraint, idea generation strategies would be less important, as we could analyze all available ideas.
 Time limitations force us to prioritize.
-Quantitative screens are one way of prioritizing companies for further research.
-Conversely, David Einhorn, founder of Greenlight Capital, has talked about looking not for statistically cheap companies but scouting for situations in which non-fundamental reasons may lead to the mispricing of a security.
+Quantitative screens are one way of prioritizing candidates for research.
+Another way, as David Einhorn points out, is looking for situations in which non-fundamental reasons exist for the mispricing of a security.

 Bryan Lawrence, founder of Oakcliff Capital: